 American Jews embraced the Physical Sciences with particular enthusiasm and success.
 Mertonian universalism held the promise of full acceptance, and the vanguard Physical Sciences appeared more transnational than the traditional botany or zoology.
 Several European Jews were, by the beginning of World War I, well known as proponents of the New Physics.
 Pushed to the margins of mainstream traditional Physics, they found themselves on the forefront of a scientific revolution that was reshaping their discipline.
 Young Jews entering American universities were aware of the prominence achieved by Jewish scientists in Europe, mostly in Germany.
 Their example showed how the Physical Sciences could help Jews to transcend parochialism and discrimination, and to make universally recognized contributions to science.
 It would appear that the hope of universalism, rather than ethnic pride, was in play.

-found itself in exile after the rise of National Socialism.
-In America, i t took over a decade to produce its first crop of Orthodox scientists, many of whom formed the Association of Orthodox Jewish Scientists, established in 1947.
+found itself migrated to America in exile after the rise of National Socialismbefore and after World War II.
+The German Orthodoxy in exile In America, i t took over a decade to produce its first crop of Orthodox scientists, many of whom formed the Association of Orthodox Jewish Scientists, established in New York in1947.
 It has since tackled theological aspects of research results as well as applications of science to the elucidation of Jewish law (Carmell and Domb 1976).

 Another factor that facilitated the entry of Jews into the Physical Sciences was the increasing tolerance on America’s campuses.
 Kosher cafeterias and accommodation to Sabbath observance were signs of the growing cultural diversity, rather than measures directed specifically at American Jews.
 While prior to the 1960s, most Jews would try to downplay their Jewishness, to change their names, and to appear paragons of universalism, it then became acceptable for observant and otherwise conspicuous Jews to join the faculties of major American universities.